Prem Nazir: Legacy and influence

 Prem Nazir is known to be the most influential and trendsetting lead actor in Malayalam.
 He is known for his amazing longevity in that he was active during the peak years of other iconic Malayalam superstars like Sathyan and Jayan acting alongside them in 1960s and 1970s respectively.
 Nazir who began his movie career in the early 1950s, later acted alongside popular future stars like Shankar, Mammootty and Mohanlal by the 1980s.
 He was a mainstream superstar in Malayalam cinema for over 30 years from the late 1950s to late 1980s.
 He also has an unofficial recognition of playing a campus character while in his late fifties.
-Prem Nazir has the distinction of acting with the same heroine; Sheela, in over 100 films.
+Prem Nazir shares the Guinness World Record for appearing opposite the same actress, Sheela, in 130 films.

 Nazir is generally considered the ultimate romantic hero in Malayalam cinema due to his handsomeness and ease of acting in romantic roles particularly in romantic song sequences.
-His song sequences combined with the lyrics of Vayalar, tunes of Devarajan and voice of K.J.
-Yesudas produced what is called the golden era of Malayalam film songs.
+His song sequences combined with the lyrics of Vayalar, tunes of Devarajan and voice of K. J. Yesudas produced what is called the golden era of Malayalam film songs.
 Prem Nazir has also appeared in the highest number of dual roles (more than 40) in Indian films and perhaps in world cinema.